libretro/RetroArch/pkg/emscripten/README.md

 ## Setting up your webserver (Threaded)

-Unless loading from `localhost` you will need to server the content from an HTTPS endpoint with a valid SSL certificate.
+To support multithreaded builds, you will need to serve the content from an HTTPS endpoint with a valid SSL certificate.
 This is a security limitation imposed by the browser.
 Along with that you will need to set content control policies with special headers in your server:

 In Nodejs with express: